-When it was taken over in 1960 by Guy Tesseron, there was almost no wine production.
-By his marriage to Nicole Cruse this came in business relation to the well-known wine trade house.
-He had vineyards and cellars renovated and built a new château in the style of the 18th century.
-In 1975, he was also the Château Pontet-Canet acquired.
-This was then bequeathed in 1999 to the brothers Gerard and Alfred Tesseron, while the twin brother of Gerard, Michel Tesseron and his sister Caroline were awarded the Château Lafon-Rochet.
-The vineyards cover 45 hectares and are with the varieties Cabernet Sauvignon (55%), Merlot (40%) and Cabernet Franc (5%).
-The long-lived red wine is aged for 14 to 18 months in 50% new oak barrels.
-The name of the second wine "Les Pèlerins de Lafon-Rochet" recalls the time when Château Lafon-Rochet was a station of pilgrims (Pèlerins) on the Way of St. James to Santiago de Compostela in Galicia (Spain).
+When it was taken over by Guy Tesseron in 1960, there was almost no wine production left.
+Through his marriage to Nicole Cruse this came into business relationship with the well-known wine trade house.
+He had vineyards and cellars renovated and a new 18th-century château built.
+In 1975 he did that too Chateau Pontet-Canet acquired.
+This was then bequeathed to the brothers Gerard and Alfred Tesseron in 1999, while the twin brother of Gerard, Michel Tesseron and his sister Caroline were awarded the Château Lafon-Rochet.
+The vineyards cover 45 hectares of vineyards and are with the varieties Cabernet Sauvignon (55%), Merlot (40%) and Cabernet Franc (5%) planted.
+The long-lived red wine is aged for 14 to 18 months in 50% new barriques.
+The name of the second wine "Les Pèlerins de Lafon-Rochet" recalls the time when Château Lafon-Rochet was a station of the pilgrims (Pèlerins) on the Way of St. James to Santiago de Compostela in Galicia (Spain).
 Another second wine is called "Le Numéro 2 de Lafon-Rochet".